realitycollective/com.realitycollective.service-framework-docs/docs/get-started.md

 ### 1. Creating a service

-A fully featured "Service Generator" is included with the Service Framework to get you quickly started, by simply giving a service a name and a namespace with which to run from, the generator will quickly create:
+A fully featured "**Service Generator**" is included with the Service Framework to get you started quickly, by simply giving a service a name and a namespace with which to run from, the generator will quickly create:

 * An interface to identify your service to the Service Framework (all services are identified by their parent interface)
 * A configuration profile - to customize to the needs of your service (optional, delete if not required)